jwiegley/emacs-async/README.md

 # emacs-async

-async.el is an exceedingly simple module for doing asynchronous processing in Emacs, by spawning a child Emacs interpreter to execute a lambda function, and calling back when the job is done.
+async.el is a module for doing asynchronous processing in Emacs.
+The interface is intended to be very easy to use:

-It uses a very simple syntax:
+## async-start

+    async-start START-FUNC FINISH-FUNC

+Execute START-FUNC (often a lambda) in a subordinate Emacs process.
+When done, the return value is passed to FINISH-FUNC.
+Example:

     (async-start
        ;; What to do in the child process